theogravity/new-error/README.md

 - A developer should be able to reference the original error.
 - Errors should be able to work with a logging framework.
 - Errors should be well-formed / have a defined structure that can be consumed / emitted for analytics and services.
+- Errors should be able to be cross-referenced in various systems via an identifier / error id.
 - Errors should not expose sensitive data to the end-user / client.
 - Errors that are exposed to the end-user / client should not reveal data that would expose system internals.
 - Error responses from an API service should follow a common format.